makewiz/OSRSTradingTools/README.md

 Built to help OSRS traders browse real-time Grand Exchange prices, detect arbitrage opportunities, calculate tax-aware recipe profits, run autonomous trading agents, and receive price alerts directly in Discord.

+> [!CAUTION]
+> ### ⚠️ Project Disclaimer & AI-Generated Code Notice
+> - **AI-Generated Code**: The codebase in this repository was generated with the assistance of AI tools and is provided on an **"AS IS"** basis, without warranty of any kind. **Use at your own risk.**
+> - **Hobby & Development Use Only**: This project is built strictly as a personal hobby, educational, and experimental application.
+It is **NOT hardened, audited, or tested for production environments, commercial use, or handling sensitive data**.

 ---

 ## 📑 Table of Contents